-This term may thus be absorbed by the left-hand side of \eqref{eq:H1} (taking smaller $\varepsilon_0$ if need be) and integrating on time yields:
+This term may thus be absorbed by the left-hand side of \eqref{eq:H1} (taking smaller $\varepsilon_0$ if necessary) and integrating in time yields:

-Consequently, we have \eqref{eq:unifH1} and thus $T^m=\infty$ as explained before. \medbreak Granted with \eqref{eq:boundrhom} and \eqref{eq:uniformbound} (that thus holds both if $n=2$ and $n=3$), we can now assert that $(a^m,u^m)_{m\in\N}$ converges up to subsequence to some pair $(a,u)$ for the weak $*$ topology of $L^\infty(\R^{n+1}_+)\times E_\alpha.$ By looking at the boundedness of the time derivative of $(u^m)_{m\in\N},$ one can glean some strong compactness which allows to pass to the limit in the nonlinear terms of \eqref{eq:NSIbis}.
-The details are left to the reader. \medbreak For the sake of completeness, we have to prove \eqref{eq:key1}, \eqref{eq:key2} and \eqref{eq:key3}.
-In order to get~\eqref{eq:key1}, fix $x\in \mathbb R^n$ and $t>0$ and write
+Consequently, we have \eqref{eq:unifH1} and thus $T^m=\infty$ as explained before. \medbreak Granted with \eqref{eq:boundrhom} and \eqref{eq:uniformbound}, we can now assert that $(a^m,u^m)_{m\in\N}$ converges up to subsequence to some pair $(a,u)$ for the weak $*$ topology of $L^\infty(\R^n\times\R_+)\times E_\alpha.$ Looking at the boundedness of the time derivative of $(u^m)_{m\in\N},$ one can then glean some strong compactness which allows us to pass to the limit in the nonlinear terms of \eqref{inhom}.
+The rest of the proof is classical.
+It is not detailed here for the sake of conciseness.